luigi-massacci/TheGame/README.md

 - entry conditions to nodes
 - fights (+ considering inventory)
 - implement look action (to be used for water bottle and talk to mimir) (and update help message)
-- implement check (in act) for well formed but not available actions (eg fight in platform, etc)
+- implement check (in act) for well formed but not available actions (eg fight in platform, etc) DONE
-- implement message for invalid go to
+- implement message for invalid go to DONE
 - what does Octave mean by entry?

 ##Naming convention